Have you always wanted to buy a pair of handmade cowboy boots? Are you a little afraid of buying them online? Are you worried they won’t fit right?

 This guide will cover how to try on boots to make sure they fit and include other useful tips making it easier to buy the cowboy boots you love.

 We have more than 5,000 handmade boots at Pinto Ranch, so we KNOW we can find the pair for you!

 Easily jump to any part of this post by clicking below:

 When you buy your new cowboy boots online, you’ll want to check on them when they arrive.
 We made a perfect fit checklist for you.
 If your answer is yes to all the following questions, congratulations!
 Your boots fit!

-Did your foot pop into the boot with a thump?
+- Did your foot audibly pop into the boot?

-Is the end of your toe in the middle of the toe box or about 1 inch from the end?
+- Is the point of your toe in the middle of the toe box or about 1 inch from the end?

-Is there a 1/4 inch slip in the heal?
+- Is there a 1/4 inch slip in the heel?